-I empathize with anyone who feels this way as I know what it feels like, having been through these periods of melancholic introspection myself.
+I empathize with anyone who feels this way as I know what it’s like to feel insignificant, having had spells of melancholic introspection myself.
 I usually entered these periods whenever I walked down a busy street or hustled in a crowded train station or airport.
 It always felt like I was drowning in a sea of people who seemed impersonal and aloof.

 In fact, we all share this deep need to feel like we belong, that we’re loved and that we matter.
 The dysfunction occurs when we mistake this primal need with the needs of our ego and treat it in that manner.

 How can we prevent our sense of worthiness from plummeting to the depths of despair, given the superficial social construct that we live in?
 Based on various spiritual teachings, we can do it by tethering our identity to pursuits that are sturdy and rooted in the spirit of love and contribution.

 Even if we do have the ambition to attain material success in our life, our efforts should be driven by a love for our work and a purpose to make a worthy contribution to society, versus an insatiable hunger for financial gain and approval from others.